logo2

 Newspaper ad - Mar 1903

-The company was often listed to be on Pine St., and that was, at times, their office location.
+The company was often listed to be on Pine St., which was where, at times, their office was located.
 The office, in fact, moved several times.
 With a steady increase in business, the company found it necessary to have the office in the city (28).
 So, in Mar 1901, the company moved its office to the Wertin building on Pine St. between 5th St. and 6th St. from which the Schlitz agency just vacated (29).
 In Mar 1902, the company moved the office back to Lake View to place the whole business under one management (31).
 With a telephone at the brewery, they felt business could be conducted just as readily, especially since most patrons have been using the telephone (48).
 In Mar 1905, the company was preparing to move the office back to the Wertin building (37).
-The Polk directory then continued to list the brewery at 509 Pine St. (49).
+From then on, the Polk directory listed the brewery at 509 Pine St. (49).

 On 28 Apr 1904, the newspaper announced that the Calumet Brewing Co. would be opening a branch in Hancock on the following Monday (35).
 The branch would be managed by Henry Saam, who recently resigned as manager of the Hancock branch of the Blatz Brewing Co.
 (35).
 The branch seemingly did not last long, since it was not listed in the 1905 Polk directory (36).